Best Monthly Dividend ETF Canada – 2023

 Diversified Canadian Dividend ETFs (example : XDV, XEI, VDY, CDZ)

-Covered Call ETFs (ZWC)
+Covered Call ETFs (ZWC and HDIV)

 Canadian Banking ETFs (FIE, RBNK et ZEB)